 Start at the Top

 The top of your flight attendant resume should include your name, phone number, and email.

 Airlines moving away from an address on the resume, it’s up to you if you want to include it.
 It won’t hurt nor help, so it’s up to you.

 This section should be clean and comfortable to read.
 Do not add a picture of you on your resume unless the airline specifically asks for one.

 The professional summary belongs at the top of your resume, but write it last.
 Load this section of your resume with keywords that match the job description.
 The professional summary is where you sell yourself, with your top skills and goals as a flight attendant.

-Perhaps you didn’t work for a few years to stay home with your kids.
-Add some skills you learned while home to your flight attendant resume.
-Airlines want to see consistent work history.
+Like all employers, airlines want to see consistent work history.
 Reliability is one of the essential qualities of a successful flight attendant.
 If you don’t appear reliable, they will find someone else who does.